nyusterndatabootcamp/book/py-fun1.md

 * To run a cell, just hit `shift` and `enter` at the same time.

+## Markdown essentials

-**Markdown essentials.**  Markdown is a simplified version of html ("hypertext markup language"), the language used to construct basic websites.  html was a great thing in 1995, but now that the excitement has worn off we find it painful.
+Markdown is a simplified version of html ("hypertext markup language"), the language used to construct basic websites.  `html` was a great thing in 1995, but now that the excitement has worn off we find it painful.
 Markdown, however, has a zen-like simplicity and beauty.
 Here are some things we can do with it:

 * Headings.
 Large bold headings are marked by hashes (`#`).
 One hash for first level (very large), two for second level (a little smaller), three for third level (smaller still), four for fourth (the smallest).
 Try these in a Markdown cell to see how they look: